Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

 1. Clean the solution, rebuild the solution, and run it.

 2. Open your web browser and make a request to the app.
-The app immediately attempts to authenticate you via the Microsoft identity platform (formerly Azure AD v2.0) endpoint.
+The app immediately attempts to authenticate you via the Microsoft identity platform endpoint.
 Sign in with a work or school account.

 1. On the home page, the app lists the various claims it obtained from your ID token.
 You'd notice one more claims named `groups`.
 If **Overage** occurred, then you'd see a different claim by the name `_claim_names`.
 The **Overage** scenario is discussed in detail below.
 1. On the top menu, click on the signed-in user's name **user@domain.com**, you should now see all kind of information about yourself including your picture.
 Beneath that, a list of all the security groups that the signed-in user is assigned to are listed as well.
 All of this was obtained by making calls to Microsoft Graph.
 This list is useful, if an **Overage** occurs with this signed-in user.
 The **overage** scenario is discussed later in this article.